Adopted: August 14, 2020*

 - New information not reasonably available at the time of the decision/hearing that could affect the outcome of the matter;

-- The Title IX Coordinator or investigator(s) had a conflict of interest or bias for or against a party that affected the outcome of the matter; and/or
+- The investigator(s) had a conflict of interest or bias for or against a party that affected the outcome of the matter; and/or

 - Procedural error(s) that affected the outcome of the matter.

-Requests for appeals must be in writing, identify the ground(s) for the appeal including details as to the new information available and/or procedural error, and be timely submitted to the Vice President for Institutional Equity as set forth in Section VIII.
-Submissions may be made electronically via e-mail, sent via regular mail, hand delivered, or delivered by another mechanism that ensures the receipt of the written appeal within the ten (10) day deadline as set for the in Section VIII.
+Requests for appeals must be in writing, identify the ground(s) for the appeal including details as to the new information available and/or procedural error, and be timely submitted to the Vice President for Institutional Equity.
+Submissions may be made electronically via e-mail, sent via regular mail, hand delivered, or delivered by another mechanism that ensures the receipt of the written appeal within five (5) business days.

 B. Appellate Officer

-Following receipt of an appeal the University will appoint an appellate officer.
-The appellate officer’s role is limited to reviewing the underlying record of the investigation and hearing, the appealing party’s ("Appellant") written appeal statement, any response to that statement by the other party ("Appellee"”"), and information presented at a meeting of the appellate officer, if convened.
+Following receipt of an appeal, OIE or its designee will appoint an appellate officer.
+The appellate officer’s role is limited to reviewing the underlying record of the investigation or hearing, the appealing party’s (“Appellant”) written appeal statement, any response to that statement by the other party (“Appellee”), and information presented at a meeting of the appellate officer, if convened.

-The University will notify the Appellant and Appellee of the name of the appellate officer.
+OIE or its designee will notify the Appellant and Appellee of the name of the appellate officer.
 The Appellant and/or Appellee may challenge the participation of an appellate officer because of an actual conflict of interest, bias, or prejudice.
-Such challenges, including rationale, must be submitted in writing to the University no later than two business days after notification of the name of the appellate officer.
-The University will determine whether such a conflict of interest exists and whether an appellate officer should be replaced.
+Such challenges, including rationale, must be submitted in writing to the Vice President for Institutional Equity no later than two (2) business days after notification of the name of the appellate officer.
+The Vice President or their designee will determine whether such a conflict of interest exists and whether an appellate officer should be replaced.

 C. Appeals Procedure

-Within five (5) business days after the appeal is submitted, the Vice President for Institutional Equity shall forward the appeal to the appellate officer, along with the investigators’ report and determination, but not the sanction or disciplinary action set by the responsible official.
+Within ten (10) business days after the appeal is submitted, the Vice President for Institutional Equity shall forward the appeal to the appellate officer, along with the investigator’s report and determination, but not the sanction or disciplinary action set by the responsible official.
 OIE shall also notify the responsible official and appropriate Duke Human Resources administrator of the appeal.

 The appellate officer may summarily deny an appeal if it is not properly based on one of the designated grounds for an appeal.
-For those appeals that are accepted for consideration, the appellate officer shall, within the next two (2) business days, inform the parties that the appeal has been accepted.
+For those appeals that are accepted for consideration, the appellate officer shall, within the next five (5) business days, inform the parties that the appeal has been accepted.
 The appellate officer will also provide the non-appealing party with a copy of the appeal.
-The non- appealing party shall be allowed ten (10) business days to respond to the appeal in writing.
+The non-appealing party shall be allowed ten (10) business days to respond to the appeal in writing.

 Either party may bring an advisor of their choice to the appeal meeting.
 The advisor’s role is limited to quietly conferring with their advisee.
 The advisor may not address the appellate officer.

-The appellate officer shall make a determination as to whether to grant the appeal and submit that determination in writing to the Vice President for Institutional Equity within five (5) business days after the appeal meeting.
+The appellate officer shall make a determination on the appeal and submit that determination in writing to the Vice President for Institutional Equity within ten (10) business days after the appeal meeting, or if there is no appeal meeting, 10 business days after the 10 business day deadline for the appellee to respond in writing.
 In its determination, the appellate officer, consistent with the grounds established for appeal, shall have authority to either uphold or overturn the findings and determinations or remand the case to OIE for additional investigation or follow-up.
 In either case, the determination must include a summary of the rationale.

-The Vice President shall within three (3) business days from the appellate officer determination, forward the appeal determination to each party at the same time and to the responsible official(s) for disposition of any sanctions and/or disciplinary or remedial actions.
+The Vice President or their designee shall, within five (5) business days from receipt of the appellate officer’s determination, forward the appeal determination to each party at the same time and to the responsible official(s) for disposition of any sanctions and/or disciplinary or remedial actions.
 The responsible official shall notify OIE of any dispositive actions.

 The decision by the appellate officer to uphold or overturn the findings and determinations is final.
 Neither these procedures nor the Policy provides further review of the findings, determination or the determination of the appellate officer.